 Even though from our (human) perspective it may look like our device is communicating with the domain name that we typed in, our device is actually communicating with the domain’s IP address.
 So you might think of DNS as a kind of telephone book/directory for internet resources.
 Our computers (and other devices) might make hundreds of these DNS lookup requests per day in order to facilitate the routing of network traffic to requested resources.

 What is DNS Security?

-DNS security takes DNS lookup functionality to a new level, integrating additional security features into the process.
-Because the DNS lookup process is typically an intermediary between our computing devices and external resources; blacklists of known disreputable external resources can be added to the DNS lookup process in order to prevent our devices from getting to these known bad neighborhoods.
-For example: if a URL has been identified by IT security workers as containing or hosting malicious code; an entry can be added to the DNS lookup system to prevent devices from accessing this remote resource.
-Thus injecting additional security checks into the DNS lookup process can help to dramatically cut down on virus and malware infections within our computing environments.
+DNS security takes DNS lookup functionality to a new level by integrating additional security features into the process.
+Because the DNS lookup process is typically an intermediary between our computers and external domains, blacklists of known disreputable external domains can be added to the DNS lookup process in order to prevent our devices from getting to these bad neighborhoods.
+For example, if a domain has been identified by IT security workers as containing or hosting malicious code; an entry can be added to the DNS lookup system to prevent devices from accessing this remote resource.
+Thus, injecting additional security checks into the DNS lookup process can help to dramatically cut down on virus and malware infections within our computing environments.

-Once aware that such systems exist to enable security at the DNS layer; does it not make sense to employ this additional security layer within your enterprise immediately?
+Once aware that such systems exist to enable security at the DNS layer, would it not make sense to employ this additional security layer within your enterprise as soon as possible?
 Call AVAREN today and let us begin working to transform the security profile of your computing infrastructure.

 Additional Benefits of DNS Security

 If the anti-malware/virus benefits of DNS security weren’t compelling enough; there are numerous other reasons why a business manager would wish to implement a DNS security layer.
 These include: